Deep-MI/fslmer/README.md

 X <- model.matrix(~time*DX, dat)
 ```

-Let us assume that the categorical variable ‘DX’ has two levels,
+Let us assume that the categorical variable “DX” has two levels,
 patients and controls.
-Then the model matrix ‘X’ will have four columns:
+Then the model matrix `X` will have four columns:
 one for the intercept, a time variable, a binary group indicator created
 from ‘DX’, and an interaction term between ‘DX’ and ‘time’.
 The contrast
 `[0 0 0 1]`, which is a row vector with four elements, can then be used
-to test the interaction between `DX` and `time`, which indicates
+to test the interaction between “DX” and “time”, which indicates
 diverging slopes of thickness changes across time for the two groups.
 Instead of a contrast vector, it also possible to specify contrast
 matrices that have more than one row.
 Note that the number of columns of